-Top 5 Advanced Analytics Trends in 2016
+Top 5 Advanced Analytics Trends

 As any other area with growing popularity – Advanced Data Analytics is undergoing a number of certain changes and developments.
 In this article we combined the Advanced Analytics Trends that we find to be the most defining and shaping for the industry in its current state.